alkemics/pandagg/README.md

 ## What is it?

-**pandagg** is a Python package providing a simple interface to manipulate ElasticSearch aggregations.
+**pandagg** is a Python package providing a simple interface to manipulate ElasticSearch queries and aggregations.

 ***Disclaimer*** *:this is a pre-release version*
 ## Features